You will learn

 2. Start a test conversation that should trigger your new guidance.

-3. Review the Agent's responses to confirm they reflect your guidance changes.
+3. Review the Agent’s responses to confirm they reflect your tone and communication style changes.

 4. For escalation rules, verify that the Agent hands off the conversation when the defined scenario occurs.